bernhardfritz/piksel/docs/gettingstarted/setupproject.md

 **app.cpp**

-This is where we implement `setup` and `draw`. `setup` will only be called once when the app starts, `draw` will be called in a loop once per frame, immediately after setup.
-The parameter `g` of the `draw` function is a reference to an object of type [piksel::Graphics](reference/graphics.md) which is used to define what should be rendered.
+This is where we implement [setup](reference/baseapp.md#setup) and [draw](reference/baseapp.md#draw). [setup](reference/baseapp.md#setup) will only be called once when the app starts, [draw](reference/baseapp.md#draw) will be called in a loop once per frame, immediately after setup.
+The parameter `g` of the [draw](reference/baseapp.md#draw) function is a reference to an object of type [piksel::Graphics](reference/graphics.md) which is used to define what should be rendered.
 Here we simply clear the canvas with a gray background color and render a rectangle on top.

 ```cpp
 #include "app.hpp"